numbersanalyst/python-crash-course/README.md

 ![no starch press logo](logo.webp)
 ![book cover](book.jpg)

-It's my Python notes to that book in Polish version.
+It's my notes to that book in Polish version.
 It was hard and long journey but worth it.
+I've learned a lot.

 ## Table of contents
 <details>